PangolinPaw/Pokalert/README.md

 * Run main.py
 * List (one per line) the pokedex numbers of any pokemon you're interested in in alertList.txt

-main.py will list all pokemon currently in the area and save an account of appearances to the histroy table of pokedex.db.
+**main.py** will list all pokemon currently in the area and save an account of appearances to the histroy table of **pokedex.db**.

-If an interesting pokemon (listed in alertList.txt) appears, details are sent to the recipient, along with a heatmap of all previous encounters and a marker indicating the general area of this latest occurrence.
+If an interesting pokemon (listed in **alertList.txt**) appears, details are sent to the recipient, along with a heatmap of all previous encounters and a marker indicating the general area of this latest occurrence.

 ### Thanks:
 Based on [leegao](https://github.com/leegao/pokemongo-api-demo/tree/master)'s work